ScipioWright/scipio-sprite-mod/README.md

-# moss-mod
+# scipio-sprite-mod
-Mod for a Moss player sprite, replacing the regular player sprite.

-Created for Snooch.
+Mod for myself, but others can use it too.

 # Installation Instructions

+Install it from the Steam Workshop.

-Unzip the folder and drag it into your Noita mods folder.
+Alternatively, unzip the mod folder into your `Noita/mods` folder.

-The folder should be called ``moss-mod`` and it should contain init.lua, mod.xml, and other files.